vives-projectweek-2022/SIN-Greenhouse/Node-Red/Node_RedTest.md

 ## Implement all code in to node-red

-to access the Node-RED web interface using rpi ip:1880 or localhost:1880.
+To access the Node-RED web interface using rpi ip:1880 or localhost:1880.
 When you run the URL address in your browser you should be able to visualize the Noded-RED interface as shown below:

 ![node-red](/Img/node-red.png)| ![DashboardV1](/Img/DashboardV1.png)